-The analysis generated by the IS4D-Var system is dependent on the prior assumptions of the background and observation uncertainties, and the validity of these assumptions is important in determining the optimality of the analysis.
+30 The analysis generated by the IS4D-Var system is dependent on the prior assumptions of the background and observation uncertainties, and the validity of these assumptions is important in determining the optimality of the analysis.
 A measure of the consistency of the assimilation system given the prior uncertainty assumptions can be made using a set of diagnostics based on the innovation statistics, presented in Desroziers et al. (2005).
 These diagnostics are based on the observation minus background, observation minus analysis, and analysis minus background differences and provide a check of the consistency of the prior choices of the background and observation error covariances.
 The level of agreement between the a priori specified error variances (P and R), and those diagnosed a posteriori following the methods introduced by Desroziers et al. (2005)

-provides a measure of the appropriateness of the estimates of P and R. We find that the prior specified error variances and those diagnosed after the assimilation match well.
+5 provides a measure of the appropriateness of the estimates of P and R. We find that the prior specified error variances and those diagnosed after the assimilation match well.

-For SSH, square-root of the spatially-averaged diagnosed observation error variance ranges from 4.1-8.6cm with a mean value of 5.7cm, which matches the square-root of the prior observation error variance of 6cm very well.
+For SSH, square-root of the spatially-averaged diagnosed observation error variance ranges from 4.1-8.4cm with a mean value of 5.8cm, which matches the square-root of the prior observation error variance of 6cm very well.
 The SSH prior and diagnosed model error variances are also consistent.
 For subsurface temperature, the prior and diagnosed model error variances match very well.
-The prior observation error variances are greater than the diagnosed observation error variances for subsurface temperature; the time-mean of the square-root of the spatially-averaged prior error variances is 0.88° C compared to 0.50° C for the diagnosed errors.
+The prior observation error variances are greater than the diagnosed observation error variances for subsurface 10 temperature; the time-mean of the square-root of the spatially-averaged prior error variances is 0.88° C compared to 0.48° C for the diagnosed errors.
 This prior uncertainty was necessary to account for the representation errors associated with the subsurface temperature observations.
 Similarly for subsurface salinity and velocities, the prior observation error variances exceed the diagnosed observation error variances.
-For the radial current speeds, the time-mean of the square-root of the spatially-averaged diagnosed observation error variances is 0.12ms-1, which matches the prior observation uncertainty of 0.15ms-1 well.

-Another simple diagnostic to check the validity of P and R is to check the value of the cost function, J, at its minimum.
+For the radial current speeds, the time-mean of the square-root of the spatially-averaged diagnosed observation error variances is 0.11ms^{-1} , which matches the prior observation uncertainty of 0.15ms^{-1} well.
+15 Another simple diagnostic to check the validity of \mathbf{P} and \mathbf{R} is to check the value of the cost function, J, at its minimum.
 As shown by Bennett (2002), the theoretical minimum of the cost function, for a linear system, is $N{obs}/2$, where N{obs} is the number of observations.
 This minimum should be reached on each assimilation cycle if the prior background and observation error covariance estimates are correctly specified and the system is quasi-linear (Weaver et al., 2003).
 It is convenient to define the 'optimality' value, $\gamma = 2J/N{obs}$, which should reach a value of $1 \pm \sqrt{2/N{obs}}$ (Powell et al., 2008).
-As N{obs} is large, a value of 1 indicates correct specification of the uncertainties, and $\gamma > 1$ ($\gamma < 1$) represents an under(over)-estimate of the error covariances.
-The 'optimality' value provides a measure of how well the system approaches an optimal fit and, for the 5-day analysis windows over the 2-year assimilation, the values range from 0.44-1.66 with a mean value of 0.84.
+As N{obs} is large, a 20 value of 1 indicates correct specification of the uncertainties.
+The 'optimality' value provides a measure of how well the system approaches an optimal fit and, for the 5-day analysis windows over the 2-year assimilation, the values range from 0.43-1.72 with a mean value of 0.81.

-Overall, we have rigorously tuned the assimilation system and are confident that the prior uncertainties are well specified such that the assimilation achieves reduced analysis uncertainty by reduction of the cost function for each assimilation interval.
+Overall, the prior assumptions of observation and model background uncertainties are considered reasonable and the assimilation achieves reduced analysis uncertainty by reduction of the cost function for each assimilation interval.
 The cost function reduction and convergence properties are detailed in the following section.